jbuettgen/jbuettgen.github.io/README.md

 ### Senior Product Manager International Websites
 SIXT SE
 2017-03 - 2018-01
 > Product management for international and franchise rent-a-car websites.
 Re-launch of SIXT sub-brand websites.
+> www.sixt.global

 ### Senior Manager Product Owner Recruiting Portal
 SIXT SE
 2016-04 - 2017-02
-> Re-launch of the company's career website (www.sixt.jobs) including a new backend system (from Rexx to a SalesForce-based inhouse application).
+> Re-launch of the company's career website, including a new backend system (from Rexx to a SalesForce-based inhouse application).
 Plus, with it the introduction of optimized hiring processes (and their internal training).
 > www.sixt.jobs

 ### Founder / self-employed illustrator